Why I'm Here: Composition

 The melancholy power ballad features various hallmarks of post-grunge.
-A simple, clean guitar pattern strikingly similar to "Heart-Shaped Box" begins the song; the first three notes, as well as the dynamic contour, of both songs are indeed identical and largely responsible for its criticism.
+A simple, clean guitar pattern strikingly similar to "Heart-Shaped Box" by Nirvana begins the song; the first three notes, as well as the dynamic contour, of both songs are indeed identical and largely responsible for its criticism.
 An additional guitar melody and drums enter shortly after with lonesome singing.
 The pre-chorus introduces a bittersweet violin and eventually enters an aggressive, heavy chorus.
 Lyrically, "Why I'm Here" describes people's vague resentment toward the narrator as well his/her indifference toward a significant other, singing "I can't love you anymore/I'm scared of the sound of it."

 Reception

-AllMusic's Heather Phares named "Why I'm Here" one of three AMG Album Picks in her review of February Son.
+AllMusic's Heather Phares named "Why I'm Here" one of three AMG Album Picks in her review of Oleander's album February Son.
 She regarded it as among the band's "finest post-grunge-isms."
 However, Noel Murray of The A.V.
-Club viewed the song more negatively, regarded Oleander as "[arriving] too late for grunge and too early for emo."
+Club viewed the song more negatively, regarding Oleander as "[arriving] too late for grunge and too early for emo."
 He elaborated that "the band gamely struggles to justify its existence to major-label masters who can hear something marketable, but can't figure out who'd want to buy it."